1800 United States presidential election: Campaign

+Adams versus Hamilton

 Adams was attacked by both the opposition Democratic-Republicans and a group of so-called "High Federalists" aligned with Alexander Hamilton.
 The Democratic-Republicans felt that the Adams foreign policy was too favorable toward Britain; feared that the new army called up for the Quasi-War would oppress the people; opposed new taxes to pay for war; and attacked the Alien and Sedition Acts as violations of states' rights and the Constitution.
 "High Federalists" considered Adams too moderate and would have preferred the leadership of Alexander Hamilton instead.

 Hamilton had apparently grown impatient with Adams and wanted a new president who was more receptive to his goals.
 During Washington's presidency, Hamilton had been able to influence the federal response to the Whiskey Rebellion (which threatened the government's power to tax citizens).
-When Washington announced that he would not seek a third term, Adams and the Federalists regarded himself as next-in-line.
+When Washington announced that he would not seek a third term, the Federalists and Adams regarded himself as next-in-line.

 Hamilton appears to have hoped in 1796 that his influence within an Adams administration would be as great as or greater than in Washington's.
 By 1800, Hamilton had come to realize that Adams was too independent and thought the Federalist vice presidential candidate, Charles Cotesworth Pinckney of South Carolina, more suited to serving Hamilton's interests.
 In his third sabotage attempt toward Adams, Hamilton quietly schemed to elect Pinckney to the presidency.
 Given Pinckney's lack of political experience, he would have been expected to be open to Hamilton's influence.
 However, Hamilton's plan backfired and hurt the Federalist party, particularly after one of his letters, a scathing criticism of Adams that was fifty-four pages long, fell into the hands of a Democratic-Republican and soon after became public.
 It embarrassed Adams and damaged Hamilton's efforts on behalf of Pinckney, not to mention speeding Hamilton's own political decline.

 The contemporarily unorthodox public campaigning methods employed in 1800 were first employed by Jefferson's running mate and campaign manager, Aaron Burr, who is credited by some historians with inventing the modern electioneering process.
+Yet, throughout this entire process, the candidates themselves were conspicuously missing from the campaigning, at least publicly, due to fears that they may otherwise be tagged as "demagogues".
+Even a visit John Adams made to Washington was made into a public point of contention.